• About Connective

 Mastering the branding process is akin to navigating a labyrinth.
 It’s a complex journey filled with twists and turns, yet it holds the key to unlocking the treasure of brand identity.
 So, are you ready to embark on this journey and unlock the potential benefits of a strong brand identity?
 Let’s explore, what are the stages of the branding process?
 We’ll unravel the process together!

-Here is Your TL;DR
+Here is your TL;DR

 • The branding process begins with an initial brand evaluation and audit to understand the company’s market position.
 This involves conducting thorough research and analysis of the company’s current state, its target audience, and its competitors.